masternotions/masternotions.github.io/index.md

 # Other Lies

+## Legal Career: Matthew Hale

+Glenn condemned the denial of law license to a leading American Neo-Nazi as an "egregious constiutional abuse" in [this court filing.](/cases/HaleEgregious.md).
+Although he claims now to have been a "First Amendment" lawyer, his failed attempt to claim a constitutional right to a law license may have been his only such case.

+_NEW_{: .new}  We have collected some details of his cases, including two [representing HX Magazine.](/cases/Theissen.html){: .btn .btn--info}
+{: .notice--primary}

+## Awards

 The subject Glenn lies about the most is himself.
 In his telling, he [graduated top of his class](/Lies.html) and even thinks he has a [Pulitzer Prize](pulitzer.md){: .btn .btn--warning .btn--large}